-The available information also points to local extinction of G. cemiculus from parts of its range in the northern Mediterranean.
+The Secretariat observes that the data in the supporting statement for Glaucostegus cemiculus and G. granulatus, covers only parts of the species' range, but where data is available the species seems to have declined significantly.
 The reportedly high susceptibility to a wide variety of fishing gear and increasing fishing pressure in the absence of fisheries management for the species may be seen as additional taxon- and case-specific risk factors.